adam-arold/functional-programming-jargon/README.md

 (`f`, `g` are arbitrary functions)

-A common functor in *Kotlin* is `List` since it abides to the two functor rules:
+A common functor in *Kotlin* is `List` since it adheres to the two functor rules:

 ```kotlin
 listOf(1, 2, 3).map { it } // [1, 2, 3]